adamConnerSax/reflex-utils/readme.md

 For examples of the latter 3, see app/layout/Main.hs

 See stack.yaml for details of GHCJS version as well as relfex, reflex-dom, reflex-dom-contrib versions.
+NB; requires a newer version of generics-sop than is in the resolver given